- Assessment

 Do I need to bring anything with me to the assessment?
 If you normally wear glasses, hearing aids, use colour overlays, a pencil grip or any other aid, please bring them with you to the assessment.

 Where does the assessment take place?
 Assessments arranged by rightmind.life are usually carried out on the first floor at: Chelmsford Counselling and Therapy Centre, 14 Wells Street, CM1 1HZ.
 There is no lift at Wells Street, so please let us know if you have a disability preventing you from using the stairs and we can arrange an alternative location for the assessment.
-We also offer assessments in Oxford and Newark, Nottinghamshire.
+We also offer assessments in Newark, Nottinghamshire.
 Some adults, including university students, can now have an assessment online, if preferable.

 Will I definitely get a diagnosis of dyslexia if I have an assessment?
 No, although dyslexia is very often diagnosed as an outcome of an assessment.
 When dyslexia is not identified, the report findings can provide helpful insight of the learners educational profile, and to plan education/support needs.

-Tuition, Study Skills and Confidence Boosting
+Tuition, Coaching, Study Skills and Confidence Boosting

 Online one-to-one multi-sensory tuition, study skills and confidence-boosting is available with dyslexia specialist teachers.
 We support children, young people, adults including university students and people at work, assisting you to: